varunest/varunest.com/README.md

 ## Run it

 ### Install dependencies
-Please note that on Mojave `install-system-deps` will fail if you havn't install Ruby using HomeBrew.
+Please note that on Mojave `install-system-deps` will fail if you do not have installed Ruby using HomeBrew.
 Follow [this](https://desiredpersona.com/install-jekyll-on-macos/) guide to install Jekyll before running following commands.

 ```bash
 npm install